threesam/sapper-netlifyCMS/static/contributors/map-image-map-thumbnail-uploads-brooklynme-jpg-alt-man-standing-in-front-of-ny-skyline-slug-sam-name-sam-body-my-name-is-salvatore-dangelo-iii-but-everyone-calls-me-sam-i-grew-up-in-trenton-nj-graduated-with-a-doub.md

 name: Sam
 image:
   thumbnail: /uploads/brooklynme.jpg
-  alt: man standing in front of NY skyline
+  alt: man standing
+Resume: /uploads/salvatore_sam_dangelo_resume.pdf
 ---
 My name is Salvatore D'Angelo III but everyone calls me Sam.
 I grew up in Trenton, NJ.
 Graduated with a double major in PolySci and Global Studies from [Rider University](https://rider.edu) just in time to realize that I liked the theory of politics a lot more than the practice.
 So I thought...might as well go play some music.